cmu-sei/iides/examples/example4.md

 - **`First detected`**:
  date-time
 - **`Who detected`**:
-   - Law Enforcement (*LE*) - Law enforcement discovered the insider's illegal activity (e.g., Police noticed that the insider was gaining access to the company after hours).
+   - Law Enforcement (*LE*) &mdash; Law enforcement discovered the insider's illegal activity (e.g., Police noticed that the insider was gaining access to the company after hours).
 - **`Detected method`**:
-   - Non-Technical Means (*3*) - The insider's activity was detected in a non-technical fashion (e.g., The insider had personal items purchased with a company credit card sent to the office by accident).
+   - Non-Technical Means (*3*) &mdash; The insider's activity was detected in a non-technical fashion (e.g., The insider had personal items purchased with a company credit card sent to the office by accident).
 - **`Logs`**:
-   - Email Logs (*EM*) - Logs from email servers or services.
+   - Email Logs (*EM*) &mdash; Logs from email servers or services.

 ## Impact